natl/molecular-docs/index.markdown

 radiation-induced DNA damage with *flexible geometries* and well defined *damage parameters*.

-Get started right away in *geant4/examples/extended/medical/dna/moleculardna* with a *library of pre-existing geometries*, or dive into the documentation.
+Get started right away in the Geant4 *geant4/examples/advanced/dna/moleculardna* directory with a *library of pre-existing geometries*, or dive into the documentation.

 A **tutorial** demonstrating molecularDNA is also available at this [link]({{ "http://geant4-dna.in2p3.fr/tutorials/HandsOn-molecularDNA.pdf" | relative_url }}){:target="_blank"}.